jiaodaxiaozi/MIL-MMP-algorithm/README.md

-# MOL-MMP-algorithm
+# MIL-MMP-algorithm
-An Algorithm for Multi-objective Mixed Integer Linear Maximum Multiplicative Programs
+An Algorithm for Mixed Integer Linear Maximum Multiplicative Programs

 This is an algorithm to solve a class of bi-objective Mixed Integer Linear Maximum Multiplicative Programs of format: